OWASP Top 10 Security Risks

 4. XML External Entities (XXE)

 The biggest risk with XXE is the huge variety of ways in which it can be exploited.
-Whether simple or complex, if an external piece of code can make its way onto an XML document, the system has been compromised.
+Whether simple or complex, if an external piece of code can make its way onto an XML document, this means that the system has been compromised.
 XML's ubiquity means that applications making use of XML are likely to intersect with a lot of sensitive data.

-The most widely-known form of XXE attack is known as the ‘Billion Laughs’ attack, or the ‘XML Bomb‘.
+The most widely-known form of XXE attack is known as the ‘Billion Laughs’ attack or the ‘XML Bomb‘.
 This is a simple but effective denial of service attack used to overload and shut down a target server.
-By defining an entity – usually something small and nonsensical, like ‘lol’ or ‘haha’ – as a nested string of other entities, an attacker can quickly overload a system's resources.
+By defining an entity – usually something small and nonsensical, like ‘lol’ or ‘haha’ – as a nested string of other entities, an attacker can quickly overload the system's resources.